ministryofjustice/security-guidance/docs/user-guide.md

 ## About the team

-The Security Team is part of Ministry of Justice \(MoJ\) Security & Privacy.
+The Security Team is part of Ministry of Justice \(MoJ\) Security &amp; Privacy.
 The MoJ Chief Information Security Officer leads the team.

 The team provides help and guidance around cyber security matters, such as: